markscottwright/embeddedjettyexamples/README.md

 : Add a database to our example, using JDBI, because ORMs are, in my experience, always more trouble than they're worth.

-SimpleServerWIthFlyway
+SimpleServerWithFlyway
 : Add database migrations

 # What's left

 - We need authentication.
-I'd like to show something like Keycloak.
+I'd like to show something like Keycloak oauth
 - I'd like to show how to create a self-signed cert
 - I'd like to show how to auto-renew with letsencrypt.com
 - Kubernetes-compatible health-checks
 - Pagination?
 - mTLS authentication?
 I am a PKI guy...
+- Maybe show all the things we can log - database queries, Jetty access logs, low-level TLS
+- Dockerfile + picocli for configuration
+- Version resource, populated by Maven